adwaith-krishna/College-Placement-Portal/README.md

-##Features
+## Features

-###Student Dashboard:
+### Student Dashboard:
-*View and manage student profile.
+* View and manage student profile.
-*Can access various resources for interview preperations.
+* Can access various resources for interview preperations.
-*Can generate resume.(Currently not functional) *Receive notifications about upcoming interviews and placement events.
+* Can generate resume.(Currently not functional)
+* Receive notifications about upcoming interviews and placement events.

-###Admin Panel:
+### Admin Panel:
-*Manage student details.
+* Manage student details.
-*Monitor placement activities.
+* Monitor placement activities.
-*Can filter eligible students based on the requirements for interview.
+* Can filter eligible students based on the requirements for interview.
-*Can notify students through email after the filtering about the interviews.
+* Can notify students through email after the filtering about the interviews.
-*Can verify the student details.
+* Can verify the student details.

 ##Getting Started
-1.Clone the repository:
+1. Clone the repository:
 ```console
 git clone https://github.com/your-username/college-placement-portal.git
 ```

-2.Go to [firebase](https://firebase.google.com/) and choose firestore and authentication.Then copy the config and update it in the code.
+2. Go to [firebase](https://firebase.google.com/) and choose firestore and authentication.Then copy the config and update it in the code.
 ```js
 const firebaseConfig = {
   apiKey: "YOUR_API_KEY",